 Apart from that, you will also develop excellent calf muscles and shapely legs to boast.

 Running gives an excellent workout to the gluteal muscles.
 The consequence is that you will get a toned butt and sturdy stomach muscles.
-Running reduces all negative fat from your butt.
+Running, especially when done on an incline treadmill with the incline set high enough, reduces all negative fat from your butt.

 The quadriceps are the muscles that propel your knee forward during running.
 They will strengthen and stabilize your knees while you are in the process of running.
 Without regular stretching, quads can become inoperative and can accumulate negative fat.
-Regular running gives the quads a steady workout and increases their strength.
+Regular running gives the quads a steady workout and increases their strength – that’s one way most pro athletes build bigger quads besides weight lifting and other means.

 How Does Running Impact the Upper Body?